-- Conjunctivitis also known as pink eye, is a condition in which the eye produces excess mucous, tears or becomes red.
+- Conjunctivitis also is known as pink eye, is a condition in which the eye produces excess mucous, tears or becomes red.

 - It can only be accurately diagnosed by an eye doctor.